-The recommended daily amount of magnesium depends on a person's age and sex.
+The recommended daily amount of magnesium depends on the age and sex of a person.
 The National Institutes of Health (NIH) provide guidelines for the daily recommended amount in milligrams (mg) below.

 |Pregnant teens||400 mg|

-According to the NIH, most people in the United States do not get the recommended amount of magnesium from their daily diet.
-Men older than 70 and teenage girls are most likely to have low intakes of magnesium.
+According to the NIH, most people in the United States do not get enough magnesium from their daily diet.
+Men older than 70 years of age and girls under 18 years of age are most likely to have low intakes of magnesium.

-When people who are not magnesium deficient have a low amount of magnesium in their body, the kidneys help to retain magnesium by restricting the amount lost in the urine.
-This can work temporarily until the levels rise, but a person who has low magnesium levels for long periods can develop magnesium deficiency.
+When people who do not have magnesium deficiency experience low magnesium levels, the kidneys help to retain magnesium by restricting the amount that the body loses in the urine.
+This process has a temporary effect until levels rise, but a person with low magnesium levels for long periods can develop magnesium deficiency.

-In addition to not following a magnesium-rich diet, some medical conditions and medications can affect how the body absorbs magnesium.
-They can also increase the amount of magnesium that the body gets rid of, which can result in magnesium deficiency.
+Some medical conditions and medications affect magnesium absorption.
+They can also increase the amount of magnesium expelled from the body.
+These factors can result in magnesium deficiency.

 Health conditions that can lead to magnesium deficiencies include:

-- Gastrointestinal diseases, such as irritable bowel syndrome and ulcerative colitis
+- gastrointestinal diseases, such as irritable bowel syndrome, Crohn's disease, celiac disease, and ulcerative colitis

-Certain lifestyle factors can also lower magnesium levels.
+Certain lifestyle factors can also reduce magnesium levels, including: